MrEdwinRodriguez/rapapp/README.md

 2. In terminal go to the repo folder.
 3. Set up your database.
 Use schema in db folder.
 4. Make sure host, username, and password are correct in connection.js located in cofig folder.
+5. Run command npm install in terminal.
-5. Run command node server.js in terminal.
+6. Run command node server.js in terminal.
-6. In you chrome browser, go to localhost8080.
+7. In you chrome browser, go to localhost8080.